How Much Does It Cost to Become an Electrician?

 Required for signing off your own work and self-employment.

 The NVQ is an on-site assessment rather than a taught course.
-Costs range from £1,200 to £2,000 and cover assessor visits to your workplace, portfolio review, professional discussions, and administrative costs.
+Our current price is £2,100, covering assessor visits to your workplace, portfolio review, professional discussions, and administrative costs.
 The NVQ typically takes 6-12 months to complete as evidence must be gathered from real work.

 Related Course